-What to do if: You're caught speeding or you breakdown
+What to do if: You're caught speeding, or you break down

 You break down

-• Make sure you’re covered
+- Make sure you’re covered

-It’s also wise to check your car is in the best possible condition before you set off, to pick up on any potential problems before they arise.
-Consider getting your car serviced and check lights, tyres and visibility are up to scratch.
+It’s also wise to check your car is in the best possible condition before you set off.
+This provides an opportunity to notice any potential problems before they arise.
+Consider getting your car serviced and check lights, tyres and visibility are up to scratch. - Have you got your insurance documents?

 It’s always a good idea to have all your insurance documents and appropriate phone numbers to hand too.
-Make sure you take these with you in the car every time, as they’ll be no good left back in your hotel or holiday home while you’re stranded at the road side.
+Make sure you take these with you in the car every time, as they’ll be no good left back in your hotel or holiday home while you’re stranded at the roadside. - What you need to pack

 You Get Caught Speeding

 If you're pulled over for speeding, be aware that on-the-spot fines can be issued and collected by the French police.
 The amount of Euros these will set you back can vary, but providing the offence isn’t worthy of loss of licence or prison, these can sometimes be reduced.
-It’s also worth knowing that radar detectors are illegal in France, so make sure they are left home!
+It’s also worth knowing that radar detectors are illegal in France, so make sure they are left at home!

 Speeding offence fines:

-• So, to avoid potentially being left at the French roadside, it’s always wise to keep an eye on your speedometer.
+- So, to avoid potentially being left at the French roadside, it’s always wise to keep an eye on your speedometer.

 Take a look at the information below to see how the penalties issued relate to the amount the speed limit is exceeded by: